Skip to main content

 2

-Stir the rice, veg stock paste and cold water for the rice (see pantry for amount) into the onion pan and bring to the boil.
+Stir the rice, veg stock paste, turmeric and water for the rice (see pantry for amount) into the onion pan and bring to the boil.

 Once boiling, turn the heat down to medium and cover with the lid.